Dow Gardens: Foundation

 Upon Herbert's passing in 1930, the Herbert H. and Grace A. Dow Foundation was founded by Grace.
 Its charter states that it seeks to "improve the educational, religious, economic, and cultural lives of the people of the City of Midland and the State of Michigan".
 The foundation owns and operates Dow Gardens and considers it a "significant gift" to visitors and the local community.

-New Welcome
+New Welcome Center

-In honor of 125 years of beauty and tranquility, ground was broken on September 19, 2024 for a new 22,200 sqft Welcome Center to replace the 6,600 sqft current structure in use since 1977 and designed for 60,000 visitors each year.
-The gardens now host 225,000 guests annually and the new building will handle 250,000.
-Changes include increasing parking spaces to 723, multiple restrooms, meeting spaces and accommodations for special events including reunions, weddings and business meetings.
-The original plans called for the old building to remain open during construction.
+In honor of 125 years of beauty and tranquility, ground was broken on September 19, 2024 for a new 22,200 sqft Welcome Center that replaced the 6,600 sqft structure that had been in use since 1977 and was originally designed for 60,000 visitors each year.
+The new Welcome Center can accommodate up to 250,000 guests per year, as the Gardens now hosts between 200,000 and 250,000 a year.
+Changes include increasing parking to 723 spaces, multiple restrooms, and accommodations for special events including reunions, weddings and business meetings.